Welcome to Ignite Prism

 - Prism uses port 443 to establish an encrypted outbound connection to iapi.prismsl.net

-- If no connection can be made, Prism will attempt a re-connection every minute (images and data will continue to buffer until connection is successful to avoid any data loss)
+- If no connection can be made, Prism will attempt a re-connection every minute (images and data will continue to buffer until a connection is successful to avoid any data loss)

 - Prism’s average upload bandwidth requirement ranges between 50 - 120 kbps per camera, which is dependent on the data and image outputs configured